reingart/pyfpdf/README.md

 Installation Instructions:
 --------------------------

-You can [install fpdf2 from PyPI][1], with easyinstall or from Windows installers.
-For example, using pip:

 ```bash
 pip install fpdf2
 ```

-To get the latest development version you can download the source code running, you will need Pillow (`pip install pillow`)
+To get the latest development version:

 ```bash
 # Linux only: